camunda/camunda-docs-static/get-started/content/cmmn11/project-setup.md

     name: "Project Setup"
     parent: "get-started-cmmn"
     identifier: "get-started-cmmn-setup"
-    pre: "Set up an Apache Maven-based process application inside eclipse and deploy it."
+    pre: "Set up an Apache Maven-based process application inside Eclipse and deploy it."

 ---

-Now you are ready to set up your first process application project in eclipse.
+Now you are ready to set up your first process application project in Eclipse.

 {{< note title="Terminology - Process vs. Case" class="info" >}}
 CMMN is a modeling language for *cases*, whereas BPMN is a language for *processes*.
 This tutorial is about cases.
 However, due to Camunda's BPMN-focused heritage, the Java project contains classes and files with names like `ProcessApplication` and `processes.xml`.
 These are in fact generally applicable and can be used with both processes as well as cases.